-There are many devices needed to run your home.
-During the warmer months you may need an air conditioning system or a heat pump.
+There are many appliances required to run your home.
+During the warmer months you may need an AC system or a heat pump.
 During the cooler season, most homeowners require a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to go on forever.
+Then you have washer and dryers, stoves, refrigerators…the list seems endless.

-But one thing homeowners absolutely know is they require hot water.
+But the thing homeowners definitely know is they require hot water.
 Most families have a water heater – or in some homes a boiler is used to warm the water.
-Are you sure which heating system your home is using to heat your water?
-Knochelmann Service Experts is here to help clarify the difference between the two heating systems.
+Do you know which heating system your home is using to heat your water?
+Knochelmann Service Experts is here to help explain the difference between the two water heating systems.

 A water heater is a big tank that, that’s right, heats water.
 The heat is either generated by burning gas or by using electricity.
-A typical water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it can also be heated for use throughout your home.
+A traditional water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it, too, can be heated for use throughout your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
 Another type of boiler can heat the water until it turns into steam.
-The steam heats the water for the home but can also be circulated throughout the home and create warm comfort through radiators.
-A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that give you great comfort during the cold winter months.
+The steam will heat the water for the home but can also be circulated throughout the home and create warm comfort through radiators.
+A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very adaptable heating systems that give you great comfort during the cold season.
 Updated boilers are also very energy efficient.

-Trying to choose which water heating system is right for you?
-Call Knochelmann Service Experts in Sharonville today and we’ll come out and provide you a complimentary in-home estimate.
+Trying to choose which water heating system is best for you?
+Call Knochelmann Service Experts in Sharonville today and we’ll come out and provide you a free in-home estimate.